Composer Walter Mourant

 BD: Without teaching, it’s all been writing for you?

 Mourant: Writing for symphony orchestra, and I’ve done quite a few jazz things.
 I wrote that popular tune Swing Low, Sweet Clarinet, which is very widely recorded, and had a very big sale in this country.
 I also wrote a tune called Dance of the Puppet, which shows up on the other side of that recording with the Ambrose Orchestra in London, and that did very well.
 [Both sides of that 78 rpm record are seen in the photo above.
 A 10-inch LP of Reginald Kell presenting more works of Mourant is shown at the bottom of this webpage.]
 I also wrote several jazz things for the Mildred Bailey Show.
-That was on the radio years ago, and had a very fine orchestra with trumpeter Charlie Shavers, and people like that.
+[A photo of Bailey is shown at right] That was on the radio years ago, and had a very fine orchestra with trumpeter Charlie Shavers, and people like that.
 So, I’ve been in all fields.
 I’ve written church music, I’ve written band music, I’ve written chamber music.
 I’ve tried practically everything.

 BD: When you’re writing a jazz piece, are there any classical influences?
 Would you blur the line at all, or do you keep the jazz strictly jazz, and the classical strictly classical?